daysofwonder/asmodeenet_widgets_js/README.md

 ### c) Javascript call

-The first step is to call the initialization of the Widget library, just after the one of the SSO library.
+The first step is to call the initialization of the Widget library, just after the one of the [AsmodeeNet SSO JS Library](https://github.com/daysofwonder/asmodeenet_sso_js).

 ```javascript
 // The SSO initialization and discover call